Nex404/ProjectAutoCreate2.0/README.md

 ```
 TOKEN = "YOUR_GITHUB_TOKEN"
 ```
-open your .my_commands.sh file and replaye "YOUR_USERNAME" with your Github username
+open your .my_commands.sh file and replace "YOUR_USERNAME" with your Github username

 open your .bashrc in some editor and paste the following to the EOF